-Low Beams vs High Beams: When to Use Your Headlights
+Low Beams vs High Beams: Using Your Headlights

 Your vehicle’s headlights let you see and be seen.
 But making sure your lights are on and working is only half the battle.
 Weather, location, brightness and time of day all have an effect on safety and visibility, and how you use your lights will greatly affect how effective they function.

 In Canada, headlights come with three settings – daytime, low beam and high beam.
 Each mode offers its own set of pros and cons depending on environmental conditions, so knowing when to switch between them can help make your car ride safer.

 When to Use Daytime Running Lights

 Daytime running lights have been standard on vehicles in Canada since 1990.
 Meant for use during clear (sunny) daylight hours, daytime headlights improve safety by helping drivers to spot oncoming traffic.

 It’s important to note that while many vehicles now have automatic DRLs, these lights do not activate tail lamps, which only illuminate when high beam and low beams are in use.